 In the Greek version of the life of St. Christopher, he is said to have come to the Roman world through the desert of Persia, and Marco Polo mentions them as inhabitants of the islands of the Indian Ocean.
 They may be the inhabitants of the same tribes that Alexander the Great met on his way to the seashore near the Gedrosian desert (now Makran in Pakistan).

 Who is Christopher in Bible?

-Christopher tofore his absolution was named Reprobus, yet thereafter he was named Christopher, which is as a lot to say as bearing Christ.
+Saint Christopher, his absolution, was named Reprobus, yet after that, he was named Christopher, which is as a lot to say as bearing Christ.

 What’s more, he was twelve cubits of length, and as it is perused in certain accounts when he served and abided with the ruler of Canaan, it came to him that he would look for the best sovereign that was on the planet, and he would he serve and comply.

 Year of birth: 0201 AD

 Patron of: storms, bachelors, transportation, traveling, epilepsy, gardeners, holy death